nextui-org/nextui/.changeset/clean-eagles-clean.md

 "@nextui-org/select": patch
 ---

-Currently the select component do not pass the portalContainer prop to it's child pop-over.
-The pop-over hence takes default value of portalContainer i.e document.body.
-Due to this, when parent of the select component is scrollable, the scroll closes the pop-over immediately due to the scroll.
-This makes it impossible for the pop-over to open.The PR adds the portalContainer prop to the pop-over.
+Currently, the select component does not pass the `portalContainer` prop to its child pop-over.
+Consequently, the pop-over defaults to using `document.body` as the `portalContainer`.
+This causes the pop-over to close immediately when the parent of the select component is scrollable.
+This fix ensures that the `portalContainer` prop is correctly passed to the pop-over, addressing the issue.